ologe/canaree-music-player/docs/app_architecture.md

 ### Legend
 - Every rectangle is an Android `:module`
 - Every vertical line delimits a `logic layer`
-- To avoid arrows hell, only some important dependencies is highlighted
+- To avoid arrows hell, only some important dependencies are highlighted
 - A `:module` in a `layer`:
     - can't depend on other modules in the same layer (except `shared layer`)
     - can depend on any module in any layer on it's upper right, or on the layer below